formkiq/formkiq-client-sdk-python/docs/SystemManagementApi.md

 # **get_open_search_snapshots**
 > GetOpenSearchSnapshotResponse get_open_search_snapshots(site_id)

-Get site(s) OpenSearch snapshots
+List site OpenSearch snapshots

-Returns the OpenSearch Snapshots
+Returns snapshots for the specified site's OpenSearch index.

+For provisioned OpenSearch domains, the response is read from the site's S3 snapshot repository.
+For OpenSearch Serverless, the response is read from the automated snapshot repository.

 ### Example